garniergere/Reference.Db.SNPs.Quercus/README.md

 See <A HREF="MREPS.parsing"> MREPS.parsing </A> for a R script that parses mreps output into a dataframe for SSR detection.

 ## Contact
-Pauline Garnier-Géré ( pauline.garniergere@inra.fr )
+Pauline Garnier-Géré ( pauline.garniergere@inrae.fr )